USS Sandoval (APA-194): World War II

-She arrived at Saipan on 2 March; shifted to Guam on the 3d; disembarked casualties; and, on the 5th, sailed for Tulagi where her damaged landing craft were replaced.
-At mid-month, she loaded troops and cargo of the Army's 105th Regiment, U.S. 27th Division, at Espiritu Santo; and, on the 25th, sailed for Ulithi and the Ryukyus.
+She arrived at Saipan on 2 March, shifted to Guam on 3 March, disembarked casualties, and on 5 March, sailed for Tulagi, where her damaged landing craft were replaced.
+At midmonth, she loaded troops and cargo of the Army's 105th Regiment, U.S. 27th Division, at Espiritu Santo, and on 25 March sailed for Ulithi and the Ryukyus.
 On 9 April, the transport anchored at Kerama Retto.
-On the 10th, she shifted to the Hagushi beaches of Okinawa to land her reinforcement troops; and, on the 19th, she departed the area to return to the Marianas to take on more men and supplies for the Okinawa campaign.
+On 10 April, she shifted to the Hagushi beaches of Okinawa to land her reinforcement troops, and on 19 April, she departed the area to return to the Marianas to take on more men and supplies for the Okinawa campaign.

 On 23 May, Sandoval sailed for the Ryukyus again, with naval construction battalion (Seabee) units and equipment embarked.
-On the 27th, she arrived in Nakagusuku Wan while an enemy air attack was in progress.
+On 27 May, she arrived in Nakagusuku Wan, while an enemy air attack was in progress.
 After the raid, she commenced offloading and continued the work throughout the day despite interruptions by later raids.
-At daybreak on the 28th, she resumed offloading.
-Soon after 0730, however, the operation was interrupted by another Japanese air raid; and, at 0737, the APA's guns opened fire on a Tony coming in low, about 50 ft, range 2000 yd.
-The kamikaze crashed into the portside of the wheelhouse.
+At daybreak on 28 May, she resumed offloading.
+Soon after 0730, however, the operation was interrupted by another Japanese air raid; at 0737, the APA's guns opened fire on a Tony coming in low, about 50 ft, range 2000 yd.
+The kamikaze crashed into the port side of the wheelhouse.

 Eight, including the executive officer, were killed; 26, including the commanding officer, were wounded.
-Three of the latter died later.
+Three of the wounded died later.
 The navigator, Lt.
 K. V. Kerth, USNR, assumed command.
 Flames lit the bridge.
 Central fire control was lost.
 Radar and interior communications were knocked out.
-At 0755, a second enemy plane came in firing; crossed the bow at 500 ft and crashed 2000 yd away.
+At 0755, a second enemy plane came in firing, crossed the bow at 500 ft, and crashed 2000 yd away.
 By 0800, the bridge fire was under control.
-Fifteen minutes later, a third kamikaze came in, missed Sandoval and crashed the foredeck of SS Joseph Snelling, 600 yd off the APA's starboard quarter.
+Fifteen minutes later, a third kamikaze came in, missed Sandoval, and crashed the foredeck of SS Joseph Snelling, 600 yd off the APA's starboard quarter.
 At 0830, the fire on the bridge was extinguished.
 After 0900, central fire control was regained, and repair parties began clearing the wreckage.
 At 1040, the ship was secured from general quarters.

 Two days later, cargo operations were completed, and the remaining Seabee personnel were disembarked.
-On the 31st, Sandoval headed for Saipan, Pearl Harbor, and San Francisco, California.
+On 31 May, Sandoval headed for Saipan, Pearl Harbor, and San Francisco.

 Sandoval arrived at Mare Island, California, on 22 June.
 Repairs were not completed until hostilities had ended.
 Late in August, the ship loaded replacement troops and sailed west.
-In late September, she discharged those troops at Leyte; took on occupation troops at Luzon; and, on 14 October, disembarked them at Yokohama.
-By the end of the month, she had completed a second Luzon-Honshū run in support of the occupation of Japan; and, in November, she joined the "Operation Magic Carpet" fleet to carry veterans back to the United States.
+In late September, she discharged those troops at Leyte and took on occupation troops at Luzon; on 14 October, she disembarked them at Yokohama.
+By the end of the month, she had completed a second Luzon–Honshū run in support of the occupation of Japan; in November, she joined the Operation Magic Carpet fleet to carry veterans back to the United States.